gautamsagar99/FastAPI_Notepad/README.md

-This project is helpful to write notepad in browser using static/index.html file uploadFiles.html file is used to upload a file directly to server.
+This project is helpful to write notepad in browser using static/index.html file.

+uploadFiles.html file is used to upload a file directly to server.